 Cellist Ruth Hallows is currently studying for a Master of Performance at the Royal College of Music London, where she is taught by Alexander Chaushian.

-As Winner of the Pendle Young Musicians Bursary Competition Ruth has been given the opportunity to study with Raphael Wallfisch, Gregor Horsch and Gábor Takács-Nagy.
-Ruth has also participated in masterclasses with Robert Cohen, Harro Ruijsenaars, Matthew Sharpe, Guy Johnston and Alice Neary.
-In September 2016 Ruth made her debut with the Manchester Camerata under the baton of Gábor Takács-Nagy with Tchaikovsky’s Andante Cantabile.
+Ruth has appeared as soloist with the Manchester Camerata and this September will be making her debut with Havant Symphony Orchestra with Haydn’s Cello Concerto in C major.
+As winner of the Pendle Young Musicians Bursary Competition Ruth has been given the opportunity to study with Raphael Wallfisch, Gregor Horsch and Gábor Takács-Nagy.
+She has also participated in masterclasses with Torleif Thedéen, Leonard Elschenbroich, Robert Cohen, Harro Ruijsenaars, Matthew Sharpe, Guy Johnston and Alice Neary.

-As a chamber player Ruth is a member of the Arcus String Quartet who in March 2017 made their Wigmore Hall debut after participating in the National Young String Quartet Weekend.
-She has received coaching from members of the Gould Piano Trio, the Schubert Ensemble and the Elias Quartet.
+Ruth is a member of the Arcus Quartet.
+With them Ruth has performed on BBC Radio 3 In Tune, collaborated with the award-winning Sacconi Quartet performing Shostakovich’s ‘Two Piece’s for String Octet’ and played at prestigious venues throughout the UK including the Wigmore Hall.
+Ruth has received coaching from members of the Harlem Quartet, Gould Piano Trio, the Schubert Ensemble and the Elias Quartet.
 She has also attended the Lake District Summer Music Festival and British Isles Music Festival where she has performed and worked with a variety of ensembles.